Hyperion Language and Learning Services

 • Late talker

-• Less than 20 words by 18 months
+• Limited vocabulary (less than 20 words by 18 months, less than 100 by 24 months)

 • Difficulty pronouncing words